Lota Kapuāiwa Kalanimakua Aliʻiōlani Kalanikupuapaʻīkalaninui was named after his great grandfather Kalanikupuapaʻīkalaninui Keōua.

 Mataio Kekūanāoʻa.
-He was born on December 11, 1830 and was officially claimed eligible to the throne by His Majesty King Kamehameha III.
+King Kamehameha V was born on December 11, 1830 and at a young age was officially claimed eligible to the throne by his uncle, His Majesty King Kamehameha III.

 "I will never sign the death warrant of my people"

 King Kamehameha V reigned for 9 years before illness took to him.
 On his death bed, he summoned Princess Bernice Pauahi Bishop to become Queen, but she declined, the king also asked Princess Elizabeth Kekaʻaniau, but she also declined at the time.
 Other names were offered such as Dowager Queen Emma, but the king died a short time after without naming an heir or successor on December 11, 1872, his 42nd birthday.